State Tech is here to address questions and concerns regarding your student. Many of the questions asked most frequently by parents are listed below.

 The State Tech Foundation Office offers many scholarships for our students.
 Information and the application for these scholarships can be found below.Scholarship Information

 Financial Aid eligibility is determined based on a student’s FAFSA results, grade level, and cost of attendance as determined by the Financial Aid Office.
-Once you are admitted into a program and have a completed FAFSA application on file, the Financial Aid Office will determine your eligibility and create a Financial Aid Award Offer for you.
-This information will be available through your EagleOnline account.
+Once you are admitted into a program and have a completed FAFSA application on file, the Financial Aid Office will determine your eligibility and create a Financial Aid Offer for you.
+This information will be available through the Financial Aid Portal.
 You will need to compare your financial aid to your charges to determine where you stand financially.

 Yes, each year you plan on being enrolled in college you will need to complete a FAFSA application.
-The FAFSA becomes available in October of each year and State Tech’s priority deadline is February 1st.
+The FAFSA will open in December of this year for the 2024-2025 academic year.

 If the federal and state financial aid you qualify for is not enough to cover your educational expenses there are some additional loan options.
 Information regarding these additional loan options can be found on our Financial Aid page.